640 South State StreetDover, Delaware 19901

 24-hour urinary metanephrines

-This test measures the amount of metanephrines in your urine that your body produces over a 24-hour period.
+This test measures the amount of metanephrines in your urine that your body makes over a 24-hour period.

-Metanephrines are a byproduct of the breakdown of hormones called catecholamines, which are made by the adrenal glands.
-Catecholamines are responsible for the body's response to stress.
-They are sometimes called "fight or flight" hormones and also include epinephrine, norepinephrine, and dopamine.
+Metanephrines are made when your body breaks down hormones called catecholamines.
+These hormones are made by the adrenal glands.
+Catecholamines help your body respond to stress.
+They are sometimes called "fight or flight" hormones.
+They also include epinephrine, norepinephrine, and dopamine.

-You may need this test if your doctor suspects you have a condition called pheochromocytoma or paraganglioma.
-These are rare tumors that produce excess amounts of catecholamines.
-Pheochromocytomas are found in the adrenal glands, and paragangliomas are found outside the adrenal glands.
+You may need this test if your healthcare provider suspects you have a condition called pheochromocytoma or paraganglioma.
+These are rare tumors that make extra amounts of catecholamines.
+Pheochromocytomas are found in the adrenal glands.
+Paragangliomas are found outside the adrenal glands.

 Signs and symptoms of pheochromocytoma or paraganglioma include: